-- Ginger – This herb has been shown to reduce inflammation, cardiovascular conditions, blood clots and cholesterol.
-Also a great ingredient to help aid digestion, we include ginger into many of our Rainbow Light products, such as the Women’s One and prenatal line of products, to help those with a frequent upset stomach.
+- Ginger – This herb has been shown to reduce inflammation, cardiovascular conditions, blood clots, and cholesterol.
+Also, a great ingredient to help aid digestion, we include ginger into many of our Rainbow Light products, such as the Women’s One and prenatal line of products, to help those with a frequent upset stomach.

 - Turmeric– This spice contains curcumin, which has notable antioxidant properties.
-It also has antibacterial, anti-inflammatory and stomach soothing benefits.
+It also has antibacterial, anti-inflammatory and stomachs soothing benefits.
 It reduces inflammation by stimulating the adrenal glands to increase the hormone that lessens inflammation.
 It is also used against headaches, bronchitis, colds, fever and menstrual problems.

 - Spirulina – worth a discussion, as this natural ingredient is often misrepresented as an herb.
 Although technically a marine organism, this ingredient is a powerhouse of immunity.
 Amino acids make up 62 percent of spirulina, making it a complete protein.
 It’s one of the few known plant sources of vitamin B12 and it’s full of amino acids, enzymes, and probiotics that help to enhance your immune system and digestive health.
 It’s a key ingredient in our Rainbow Light products – that’s how much we love it!